muproject990/casswork/README.md

 Coding Task:
 Objective: Manage a list of people and filter by age.
 1. Define a Person Class:
-o Create a class named Person with two properties:
+- Create a class named Person with two properties:
- Name (string): Stores the name of the person.
+- Name (string): Stores the name of the person.
- Age (int): Stores the age of the person. o Add a method named Greet() that prints a greeting message (e.g., "Hello, my name is [Name]!").
+- Age (int): Stores the age of the person.
+- Add a method named Greet() that prints a greeting message -- (e.g., "Hello, my name is [Name]!").

 2. Create a List of People:
-o Instantiate multiple Person objects with different names and ages. o Store these objects in a list (e.g., List<Person>).
+- Instantiate multiple Person objects with different names and ages.
+-  Store these objects in a list (e.g., List<Person>).
-3. Filter People by Age Using LINQ: o Use LINQ to filter and display people whose age is above 20. o Print the filtered list to the console.
+-  Filter People by Age Using LINQ:
+3. Use LINQ to filter and display people whose age is above 20.
+  - rint the filtered list to the console.
 4. Allow User Interaction:
-o Provide an option for the user to select a person from the list and greet them using the Greet() method. o Ensure the program continues running until the user explicitly chooses to exit.
+- Provide an option for the user to select a person from the list and greet them using the Greet() method.
+  --- Ensure the program continues running until the user explicitly chooses to exit.
 5. Program Flow:
 o Display a menu with options:
 1. Filter and display people above 20.